certik/scipy-2016-symengine-talk/abstract.md

 or C++, because it requires, say, a Python to Julia bridge, which might not always be robust and which inflicts additional overhead.

+## Methods

 For these reasons, we implemented an open source C++ symbolic manipulation library called SymEngine, with the goal of being the fastest library for symbolic manipulation (opensource or commercial), and allowing natural wrappers to other languages like Python (the most mature wrapper), Ruby, Julia and others.

-## Methods

 SymEngine takes advantage of C++ to be able to customize data structures and memory accesses.

 ## Results

-We show benchmarks against other computer algebra systems (opensource and commercial) as well as examples of usage from Python (SymPy and Sage), Ruby and Julia.
+We will show benchmarks against other computer algebra systems (opensource and commercial) as well as examples of usage from Python (SymPy and Sage), Ruby and Julia.
 We will present a roadmap how to port SymPy on top of SymEngine.

 ## Conclusion

-SymEngine should fix the slowness of SymPy, while providing a familiar interface, and at the same time allows many languages to naturaly use it.
+SymEngine should fix the slowness of SymPy, while providing a familiar interface, and at the same allowing many languages to naturaly use it.

 ## Resources